Steve Hoffman (American football)

 Steven C. Hoffman (born September 8, 1958) is an American football coach who is the senior assistant for the Atlanta Falcons of the National Football League (NFL).
-He won three Super Bowls with the Dallas Cowboys of the National Football League (NFL) and one national championship at the University of Miami.
-He also was a member of the Washington Federals in the United States Football League.
+He won three Super Bowls with the Dallas Cowboys of the NFL and one national championship at the University of Miami.
+He also was a member of the Washington Federals in the United States Football League (USFL).
 He played college football at Dickinson College.

-Early years
+Early life

 Hoffman attended York Suburban Senior High School, where he competed in football and baseball.
 He accepted a football scholarship from Dickinson College, where he played quarterback, running back, wide receiver, placekicker and punter.
 As a senior, he received All-Mid-Atlantic Conference honors at punter.
-He was also a member of the Raven's Claw Secret Society.
+He was also a member of the Raven's Claw Society.

 In 1983, he punted for the Washington Federals of the United States Football League in 3 games before being cut.
 He also went to training camp with the Washington Redskins in 1981 and 1983, the Seattle Seahawks in 1984 and the New Orleans Saints in 1985.